MayankVikash/mayankvikash.in/index.md

 ![Home  Mayank Vikash](https://mayankvikash.in/img/home/Home-Mayank-Vikash.webp)

 - Written by Mayank Vikash
-- Published on 3 October, 2022
+- Published on 3 October 2022
-- Last updated Nov 6, 2022.
+- Last updated Jan 1, 2023.

-I am Mayank Vikash, a student with some knowledge of how the thing works.
+I am Mayank Vikash, a student with some knowledge of how thing works.

 I have learned various technologies like HTML, CSS, Javascript, Bootstrap, etc. from Google searches, blogs, Youtube videos, and StackOverflow.

-mayankvikash.in is a place where I share my learning to help those who are learning the same technology, it covers programming blogs/tips, tutorials, interesting news, free sources and much more.
+mayankvikash.in is a place where I share my learning to help those who are learning the same technology, it covers programming blogs/tips, tutorials, interesting news, free sources, and much more.

 As this site is new, you can't find a lot of content.
 I invite all people whether advanced or beginners like me to contribute to this website.
 Scroll down to read contributing guidelines.